lajos/Tantillus/Axis/Oilite/readme.txt

   - I currently have 1" oilites in the carriage.

 The oilites need a short break in period so they get their juices going.
 When first assembled the carriage should slide free and without binding, but after an hour or two of printing things will get even silkier smoother.

+The corners fit US 1/4" stock (somewhere around 6.5), for example MDF.

+My panels were routed on a CNC machine and I could never get the tabs to work.
+If you use the set of corners without tabs, make sure your case is glued.

 Future: